open-mmlab/mmcv/docs/en/understand_mmcv/data_process.md

 ### Video

-This module provides the following functionalities.
+This module provides the following functionalities:

 - A `VideoReader` class with friendly apis to read and convert videos.
 - Some methods for editing (cut, concat, resize) videos.